 H.4.
+3#

-3# Vocational and academic selection criteria, including English language/other language of instruction requirements, for home and international students are appropriate to the vocational and academic standards of the programmes for which they have applied, so that students have a reasonable expectation of being successful.
+Academic selection criteria, including English language/other language of instruction requirements, for home and international students are appropriate to the academic standards of the courses/programmes for which they have applied, so that students have a reasonable expectation of being successful.
 In selecting students, the Institution meets the requirements of equal opportunities and anti-discrimination legislation.

-H.4.1.
-Written admissions requirements (on course summary, Appendix 2, (AF)).
+· H.4.1.
+Written admissions requirements (on course summary, Appendix 2, AF ).
 H.4.2.
-Written English language or other language of instruction admissions requirements (on course summary, Appendix 2, (AF)).
+Written English language or other language of instruction admissions requirements (on course summary, Appendix 2, AF ).
 H.4.3.
 AF, 2/3 The Institution's equal opportunities policy in relation to student selection.

-Indicators of commendable provision in relation to Sub-Areas of Operation H1, and H2 are:
+\Indicators of commendable provision in relation to Sub-Areas of Operation H1, and H2 are: